Jiantastic/Pixal/README.md

 6. At times of epidemics of diseases causing fever, such as SARS coronavirus and Ebola virus disease, non contact IR sensor can be used to check arriving travellers for fever.

 7. Able to set a temperature threshold for TMP 007.
 Sends an ALERT signal if exceed certain threshold (for example).
 Can be used to detect change/specific objects (human body at 37C?)
+8. Smart fever monitoring system: Parents can visualise the body temperature/fever condition of their kids (even when they are away from home etc) through cloud connected smart phone application which records and send alert notification if the value exceeds a certain threshold level.
 ## Resources

 Add useful stuff here.